De30/grafana/docs/sources/alerting/view-alert-rules/index.md

 - From **Select data sources**, select a data source.
 You can see alert rules that query the selected data source.
 - In the **Search by label**, enter search criteria using label selectors.
 For example, `environment=production,region=~US|EU,severity!=warning`.
 - From **Filter alerts by state**, select an alerting state you want to see.
-You can see alerting rules that match the state.
+You can see alert rules that match the state.
 Rules matching other states are hidden.